Anrufen / Königrufen

 Deal, Bidding and Calling a Partner

 The dealer shuffles, the player to dealer's right cuts, and the dealer deals out all the cards in batches of three, so that each player has a hand of six cards.
 The players then bid, beginning with the player to dealer's left.
-There are six possible levels of bidding:
+There are five possible levels of bidding:

 - Simple game.
 The bidder, with a help of a partner, tries to take the majority of points - that is at least 50 if no marriages are declared.